Paul Walter Wins Parsons Award

-Relatively few people have served in as many volunteer roles for the American Chemical Society as Paul H. L. Walter, who this week was named the recipient of the 2015 Charles Lathrop Parsons Award by the ACS Board of Directors.
+Relatively few people have served in as many volunteer roles for the American Chemical Society as Paul H. L. Walter, who earlier this month was named the recipient of the 2015 Charles Lathrop Parsons Award by the ACS Board of Directors.

 The award recognizes outstanding public service by a member of the society, and it was created in 1952 to honor the executive secretary who helped create today’s ACS.
 Walter, a professor emeritus of chemistry at Skidmore College in Saratoga Springs, N.Y., and a 2013 ACS Fellow, will be honored at the 2015 spring ACS national meeting in Denver.